Main Yemen airport reopens after officers lift siege

 Washington has repeatedly used drones to attack militants in the strife-torn nation.

-Separately, a security officer was killed in the southern city of Taiz by what the Saba state news agency described as a “terrorist”.

-Additional reporting by Mohammed Mukhashaf in Aden; Writing by Rania El Gamal; Editing by Sami Aboudi and Andrew Roche
+Additional reporting by Mohammed Mukhashaf in Aden; Writing by Rania El Gamal; Editing by Sami Aboudi and Tim Pearce